faultdiagnosistoolbox/pyfaultdiagnosistoolbox/docs/basicusage.rst

     msos = model.MSO()
     mtes = model.MTES()

 In this case there are 6 MSO sets and 5 MTES sets.
-Here, focus will be on the MSO sets and how to generate residuals.
+Here, the focus will be on the MSO sets and how to generate residuals.
 First, it can be useful to filter out MSO sets with low differential index, since these can be realized as a residual generator without the need for numerical differentiation.
-It is also possible to check obsevability properties of the MSO sets in case an observer approach is pursued. this can be done using the ``IsLowIndex`` and ``IsObservable`` class methods as
+It is also possible to check observability properties of the MSO sets in case an observer approach is pursued. this can be done using the ``IsLowIndex`` and ``IsObservable`` class methods as

 .. code-block:: python